Epersea/freelancer_helper_rails/README.md

   - **Hours**: data related to the time the user plans to work, taking into account factors like the number of hours per day / days per week, holidays and training.
   - **Earnings**: data related to the user's earning goals (expected net monthly earnings and taxes).

-Tests for the Rate model focus on ensuring that validations work correctly, and that the association with Rate::Input perfoms as expected (rate inputs and rates are created and updated in tandem).
+Tests for the Rate model focus on ensuring that validations work correctly, and that the association with Rate::Input performs as expected (rate inputs and rates are created and updated in tandem).

 ### Controllers, routers and views
 I have used the standard conventions provided by **resources :rate**.
 Some things of note: